 Ketalar is the brand name version of ketamine given in clinics via IV.
 The generic version may be prescribed as an alternative to the brand name for several reasons.
 It contains ketamine hydrochloride, the same active ingredient as brand-name Ketalar.
 The generic form also has the same treatment benefits as brand name Ketalar at a lower cost.

-Questions to Ask Your Health Team About Ketamine
+Questions to Ask Your Provider

-Questions to ask your care team about getting a Ketamine prescription online or in-person include:
+Questions to ask your care team about getting a ketamine prescription online or in-person include:

 - What should I do to prepare for my treatment sessions?